cilium/cilium/Documentation/contributing/development/dev_setup.rst

 * ``NO_BUILD=1``: Does not run the "build" provision step in the VM.
 Assumes the developer had previously executed ``make build`` before provisioning the VM.
+* ``SHARE_PARENT``: Share the parent of your Cilium directory instead.
+This requires your Cilium directory to be named ``cilium``, but will also make all other files and folders in the parent directory available for the VM.
+  This is useful to share all the cilium repos to the VM, for example.
 * ``USER_MOUNTS``: Additional mounts for the VM in a comma-separated list of mount specifications.
 Each mount specification can be simply a directory name relative to the home directory, or include a '=' character separating the